-Viruses over the past 100 years have increases in intensity and coverage, only a few getting through.
+Viruses over the past 100 years have increases in intensity and coverage, still only a few getting through.
 Solar flares are always possible, but dependent on their polarity and intensity for effect.
-Without having electrical equipment in the past, they are a completely unknown quantity, all that can be said being one major one that could take out a lot of systems worldwide in 163 years.
+Without having electrical equipment in the past to show the effects, they are a completely unknown quantity, all that can be said being one major one that could take out a lot of systems worldwide in 163 years.
 In 2025 we possibly have a major peak that could be out of the ordinary based on current higher levels of radiation than normal at the present.
 But the biggest flares seem to come within a year before that peak.

 Pole shift is an unknown quantity but unlikely to happen for the next 30 years.